- New Student Orientation

 - Level of the course.
 100-level courses are appropriate for incoming first years.
 In some departments, 200-level courses may also be appropriate.
-Be sure to check if prior knowledge of a topic is required or suggested or if there are pre-requisites.
-The exception to this rule is students who are coming in with college credit or placement scores that require them to take a 300-level course (typically in a language).
+Be sure to check if prior knowledge of a topic is required or suggested or if there are prerequisites.
+The exception to this rule is students with college credit or placement scores that require them to take a 300-level course (typically in a language).

 - Balance.
 Taking courses from different disciplines with different methods of learning is wise.
 Not only will this expose you to Macalester’s diverse curriculum, but it may also help you avoid taking three reading/writing heavy courses or three lab intensive courses in the same semester.
 Variety and balance often go hand in hand.

 - Course sequencing.
 Some disciplines are sequentially organized and it is important to take the appropriate level course early in your college career.
 Language courses are a good example.
 If you will be continuing in a language you studied in high school to meet Mac’s second language requirement, taking that course in the first semester is a wise move.
 The Sciences and Mathematics are also examples of subjects where course sequencing is critical.
 Students planning to major in these areas are advised to read the departmental recommendations about which course should be taken first.